rip-space/CTL/README.md

 text Your text here
 ```

+You can use variables in the text output by prefixing them with `/`.

 Example:
 ```
-text This is a text output.
+var message = 'This is a text output.' text /message
 ```

 ### Functions